 Andrew lectures regularly on salvage, wreck removal and casualty response and is an acknowledged expert in the field.
 He has been invited to be chairman of the Lloyd's Salvage and Wreck Removal conference in London (the leading global industry event) every year since 2013.
-He is consistently recommended in Chambers and The Legal 500 for his work on shipping and casualty matters, with one source commenting, 'What he doesn't know about shipping isn't worth knowing' (Chambers 2016).
+He is consistently recommended in Chambers ('Andrew Chamberlain is highly respected in ship casualty work', Chambers 2022) and The Legal 500 for his work on shipping and casualty matters, with one source commenting, 'What he doesn't know about shipping isn't worth knowing' (Chambers 2016).